wobsoriano/nuxt-remote-fn/README.md

 ## Usage

-Create and export your server/remote functions in `*.server.ts` files:
+Export your remote functions in `*.server.ts` files:

 ```ts
 import { PrismaClient } from '@prisma/client'